icy/blog/NAS.md

 qnap TS-x64 has two hardware (mainboard)  versions.
 The old version has two memory slots; that indicates it's possible to extend the device with  more memory.
 The discovery is found from this excellent thread: https://forum.qnap.com/viewtopic.php?t=170942

 The information is availalbe via `demidecode`  command.
 According the output (below), the factory configuration comes with memory device `TS1GSH64V6B` which is  some kinda enterprise thing and you hardly find that on the normal market.
-In stead  I bought `TS2666HSB-8G` (Transcend DRAM module,  So-DIMM, DDR4 2666 1Rx8  (8G)) from Conrad (at €27.63) and it's  working well.
+Instead  I bought `TS2666HSB-8G` (Transcend DRAM module,  So-DIMM, DDR4 2666 1Rx8  (8G)) from Conrad (at €27.63) and it's  working well.

 ```
 $ dmidecode |grep Memory -A 20